That's right — there are no cheap apartments in Boston.

 The problem is the disparity between income and rent growth (i.e. rent prices are climbing way faster than incomes).
 All that means about 45% of renters in Boston are technically "cost-burdened" (i.e. paying more than 30% of their income on rent).
 And a recent article in The Boston Globe (3/18/15) showed that "more than one in four renters devote half their salaries to housing."

 Source: NYU Furman Center

 For context, the average monthly rent for an apartment in Boston is a little over $2,100.
-We've broken down average rents by neighborhood as well.
+We've broken down the average rent in Boston by neighborhood as well.

 Source: The Greater Boston Housing Report Card 2014-2015

-So, here's what looking for a "cheap apartment in Boston" entails.
+So, here's what looking for "cheap apartments in Boston" entails.